Midwest Material Handling, LLC

 Pallet Rack for Basement Pallet Rack for Garage

 Here is a neat example… we recently had a customer visit us from Holmes County, Ohio.
-He had just built a high end country home and wanted premium Pallet Rack both for his garage and basement.
+He had just built a high end country home and wanted premium a Pallet Rack system both for his garage and basement.
 He also wanted to build a versatile shop desk for building custom furniture, a hobby of his.
 We furnished him with a new-used combination (as we often do)..
 NEW Uprights, USED 96″L Beams and USED Wire Deck Panels.

 As you can see in the photos, he is creating a shop desk (where the red arrow is pointing) and is going to install plywood on top of the Wire Decks as well as shop lights hung from the section above.
 He also needed certain height Uprights to fit under his HVAC system in his basement.
 We were able to accomodate his unique list of requirements.
 He was so pleased with the way it turned out, he sent us these photos… which we always appreciate!